 And such is the case with eggs.
-We all learned to cook them from someone, somewhere; they're personal, universally-loved.
-But make no mistakes—they can be finicky, and, when hard-boiled, a real trip to peel.
+We all learned to cook them from someone, somewhere; they're personal, they're nostalgic, and also pretty genius.
+But make no mistakes—they can be finicky, and, when hard-boiled, a real pain to peel.

-Here's the cleanest way to peel a boiled egg, no blowing required.
+So, here, without delay, is the absolute cleanest, most pain-free way to peel a hard boiled egg, no blowing or wooden cane required.